-In Algebra II, students explore rational functions as a system analogous to that of rational numbers.
-They see rational functions as useful for describing many real-world situations-for instance, when rearranging the equation d=rt to express the rate as a function of the time for a fixed distance d_0 and obtaining $r=\frac{d_0}{t}$.
-Now students see that any two polynomials can be divided in much the same way as with numbers (provided the divisor is not zero).
-Students first understand rational expressions as similar to other expressions in algebra, except that rational expressions have the form $\frac{a(x)}{b(x)}$ for both a(x) and b(x) polynomials.
-They should have opportunities to evaluate various rational expressions for many values of x, both by hand and using software, perhaps discovering that when the degree of b(x) is larger than the degree of a(x), the value of the expression gets smaller in absolute value as |x| gets larger.
-When students understand the behavior of rational expressions in this way, it helps them see rational expressions as functions and sets the stage for working with simple rational functions.
+In Mathematics III, students explore rational functions as a system analogous to the rational numbers.
+They see rational functions as useful for describing many real-world situations-for instance, when rearranging the equation d=rt to express the rate as a function of the time for a fixed distance d_0 and obtaining $r=\frac{d_o}{t}$.
+Now students see that any two polynomials can be divided in much the same way that numbers are (provided the divisor is not 0).
+Students first understand rational expressions as similar to other expressions in algebra, except that rational expressions have the special form $\frac{a(x)}{b(x)}$ for both a(x) and b(x) polynomials in x.
+Students should evaluate various rational expressions for many values of x, perhaps discovering that when the degree of b(x) is larger than the degree of a(x), the value of the expression gets smaller in absolute value as |x| gets larger.
+Developing an understanding of the behavior of rational expressions in this way helps students to see these expressions as functions and sets the stage for working with simple rational functions in the Functions domain.